Ge-based Clinopyroxene series: first principles and experimental local probe study: Results and Discussion

+Concluding this analysis, we must state that such observed differences of the masses between the charge carriers is quite interesting because of the increased possibility to enhance the separation of the electron–hole pairs, and even of evidencing large electron and hole drift lengths \cite{Lee_JElectronMater_28_766}, thus affecting the opto-electronic properties of the studied clinopyroxenes \cite{C9CY00997C}.

-The DFT EFGs calculations were performed for the pristine unit-cells, along with the EFGs for the unit-cells and $1 \times 1 \times 2$ supercells with Cd substitution, either at the \textit{A}- or the Mn-sites.
-Results were compared with those obtained for the experimental EFG fractions and are summarised in Table \ref{table:EFG_DFT}, whilst a more comprehensive list of computed values can be found in appendix \ref{Sec:A2}, Table \ref{table:EFG}.
-It should be noted that in the cases where Cd was placed at a Mn site, the systems were treated as ferromagnetic, for the sake of computational simplicity.
-An antiferromagnetic calculation for the \ce{CaMn7/8Cd1/8Ge2O6} system was nevertheless performed to check how much of an effect the magnetic ordering might have on the computed EFG.
-Very similar results were obtained in both the ferromagnetic and antiferromagnetic calculations, with $V_{zz}$=12 V/\AA$^2$ and $\eta$=0.21, in the former case, and $V_{zz}$=13 V/\AA$^2$ and $\eta$=0.37, in the latter, thus showing that this approximation is reliable.
+The DFT EFG calculations, at all crystallographic positions were performed for the pristine \ce{{\textit{A}}MnGe2O6} systems and for the supercells with Cd substitution, either at the $A$-site or Mn-site.
+These results, together with the ones obtained experimentally, are summarised in Table \ref{table:EFG_DFT} and discussed in the next section.
+A more comprehensive list of computed values can be found in Appendix \ref{Sec:A2}, Table \ref{table:EFG}.
+There, the EFG at each \textit{A}, Mn and Ge atomic position is presented for the pristine compounds alongside with the result for the Cd doped systems.